patrickmult/udacity-nanodegreeproject-arcade-game/README.md

 Scoreboard resets on death but tracks highschores, and the difficulty ramps each time you get a point.
 Good luck!

 To-Do: Add some music & sound effects.
-Additional commenting, redaction, and readability